chriskrycho/v4.chriskrycho.com/content/links/god-become-man.md

 Tags: links, my writing elsewhere
 Category: theology
 Template: formats/link
-Description: Link: My latest piece over at Mere Orthodoxy, on the Incarnation.
+Summary: Link: My latest piece over at Mere Orthodoxy, on the Incarnation.

 My latest piece over at Mere Orthodoxy (and the first such in too long):